Outland Spousal and Common-Law Partner Sponsorship

 If you have submitted an Outland application, you may choose to appeal a rejected application.
 You will most likely need the assistance of an immigration lawyer and will be required to cover legal fees.

-Campbell Cohen is one of Canada's leading immigration law firms.
-Campbell Cohen has over 45 years of experience and features a team of over 60 Canadian immigration attorneys, paralegals, and other dedicated professionals.
+Cohen Immigration Law is one of Canada's leading immigration law firms.
+Cohen Immigration Law has over 45 years of experience and features a team of over 60 Canadian immigration attorneys, paralegals, and other dedicated professionals.

-Campbell Cohen uses its dedication and expertise to bring families together in Canada.
+Cohen Immigration Law uses its dedication and expertise to bring families together in Canada.
 We provide professional legal services in areas such as sponsoring spouses, partners, children, parents and grandparents, as well as the Super Visa.